uci-inf-133/a1-portfolio-Haruutoo/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+1. At least one image, with descriptive alt attribute(s): Included alt text for all images across the "Home" page (4 images) and the "About Me" page ()

 (b) CSS features